C. B. "Scott" Jones papers

 This material was recieved from C.B.
 "Scott" Jones and Jean Marie Arrigo in 2013 and 2019.

 This collection remains partially processed.
-Processing work has been performed by undergraduate students Clint Labataglia and Teagan Johnson-Moore.
-Only Series 6: The Human Potential Foundation has been both arranged and inventoried.
+Processing work has been performed by undergraduate students Clint Labataglia, Teagan Johnson-Moore and Madeleine Panek.
+Only Series 6: The Human Potential Foundation and Series 10: Subject Files have been arranged and inventoried.
 The other series represent future work to be completed.
-Please note that if you request materials from a series besides Series 6, that material has not been identified or arranged, and may require extra time in the Reading Room.
+Please note that if you request materials from a series besides Series 6 and Series 10, that material has not been identified or arranged, and may require extra time in the Reading Room.
 Please contact firstname.lastname@example.org with questions.

-- This finding aid was authored by Clint Labattaglia, Teagan Johnson-Moore
+- This finding aid was authored by Clint Labattaglia, Teagan Johnson-Moore, and Madeleine Panek.

 - Description rules